 - a.
-A U.S. veteran discharged or released under honorable conditions from a period of active U.S. military duty after August 29, 2008, by reason of sole survivorship is eligible for preference in appointment.
-A sole-survivor discharge is defined as the separation of a member from the armed forces U.S. Armed Forces, at the request of the member, who is the only surviving child in a family in which the father, mother, or one or more siblings; meets all of the following criteria: - a.(1) Served in the armed forces; and U.S. Armed Forces; - b-(2) Was killed; died as a result of wounds, accident, or disease; is in a captured or missing-in-action status; or is

-- e.(3) Death, status, or disability did not result from the intentional misconduct or willful neglect of the parent or sibling and was not incurred during a period of unauthorized absence; and. - d.b.
-The member must have served in one of the situations described in Exhibit 483 and would have met the required time period of continuous active-duty service if the sole_survivorship discharge or release had not interrupted military service.
+A military veteran discharged or released under honorable conditions from a period of active military duty after August 29, 2008, by reason of sole survivorship is eligible for preference in appointment.
+A sole-survivor discharge is defined as the separation of a member from the Aarmed Fforces, at the request of the member, who is the only surviving child in a family in which the father, mother, or one or more siblings-meets all of the following criteria: - a.(1) Served in the Aarmed Fforces; and - b.(2) Was killed; died as a result of wounds, accident, or disease; is in a captured or missing-in-action status; or is permanently 100 percent disabled or hospitalized on a continuing basis and, as a result, is not employed gainfully; and - e.(3) Death, status, or disability did not result from the intentional misconduct or willful neglect of the parent or sibling and was not incurred during a period of unauthorized absence; and. - d.b.
+The member must have served in one of the situations described in Exhibit 483 and would have met the required time period of continuous active-duty service if the sole--survivorship discharge or release had not interrupted military service.

-Example: There is a requirement of 24 months of continuous active-duty service, or the full period called to active duty, for a campaign medal holder or Gulf War U.S. veteran who enlisted after September 7, 1980, (or began active duty on or after October 14, 1982, and had not previously completed 24 months of continuous active duty).
+Example: There is a requirement of 24 months of continuous active-duty service, or the full period called to active duty, for a campaign medal holder or Gulf War veteran who enlisted after September 7, 1980. (or began active duty on or after October 14, 1982, and had not previously completed 24 months of continuous active duty).
 An individual would still be entitled to preference eligibility if the following applied:

-- Active duty is cut short at fewerless than 24 months by a sole--survivorship discharge or release; and - (2) Individual The individual meets the other requirements for veterans' preference eligibility.
+- (1) Active duty is cut short at fewerless than 24 months by a sole-survivorship discharge or release; and - (2) The ilndividual meets the other requirements for veterans' preference eligibility.